Jeimer Candelario Player Props: Nationals vs. Rockies

 Jeimer Candelario At The Plate

-- Candelario has had a base hit in three of six games this season, and multiple hits once.
+- In four of seven games this year, Candelario has picked up at least one hit, including one game with multiple hits.

-- He has homered in one of six games, and in 4% of his plate appearances.
+- He has hit a long ball in one of seven games, and in 3.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.